How a Reddit Post Outperformed Our Paid Ads

 We have never seeded a Reddit comment, never asked a user to post one, never paid for placement in an outdoor community, and we will not start.
 Astroturfing breaks two things at once: the community’s tolerance for your brand, and the operator’s tolerance for their own work.
 Both are expensive to rebuild and the second one is sometimes terminal.

-The post that moved 1,847 installs worked precisely because it wasn’t ours, and because the poster owed us nothing.
+The comment that moved the needle worked precisely because it wasn’t ours, and because the poster owed us nothing.
 The moment that stops being true, the channel dies, the community notices, the moderators notice, and you’ve earned the death you got.
-We have seen other outdoor apps run this play.
+We’ve seen other apps run this play.
 The half-life is short and the obituary is public.

-There is also a quieter cost we want to name.
-The first time you ask a user to post something they wouldn’t have posted on their own, you’ve stopped building a product the community wants to talk about and started building a product the community has been bribed to talk about.
-We would rather ship for ten years than survive on that fuel for one.
+There’s also a quieter cost worth naming.
+The first time you ask a user to post something they wouldn’t have posted on their own, you’ve stopped building a product the community wants to talk about and started building one the community has been nudged to talk about.
+We’d rather ship for ten years than survive on that fuel for one.

 How we show up in communities now

-We read more than we post, by a ratio of about 20:1.
+We read far more than we post.
 We answer when a question matches our specific knowledge — flow patterns, regulation edge cases, gear questions where we genuinely have an opinion — and we stay quiet when it doesn’t.
-The asymmetry is the point.
+The restraint is the point.
 Nobody owes us their attention because we paid for it.

 We ship features that users have asked for in public, then thank the asker in public when those features land.
 We treat the in-app Development Queue as the source of truth for what the community wants next, and we let the shipped work speak louder than any campaign brief we could write.
 The marketing department, such as it is, is the changelog.